US Virgin Islands Holidays Guide

 The U.S. Virgin Islands,part of the Virgin Islands archipelago, are located in the Leeward Islands of the Lesser Antilles.
 They consist of the islands of Saint Croix, Saint John, and Saint Thomas, as well as the much smaller Water Island and many additional minor islands, with a total land massof346.4 km2.The islands are located about 64 km. east of Puerto Rico and just west of the British Virgin Islands.
 These hilly, volcanic islands are best known for white sand beaches and strategic harbors, including Charlotte Amalie and Christiansted.Formerly called the Danish West Indies, the islands were sold to the United States in the early 1900s.Although part of the Americas, the residents hold their West Indian culture close, and Calypso and reggae music can be heard everywhere, and curried meats, callaloo soup, and mango-sweetened microbrew beers fill the tables.

-US Virgin Islands Highlights
+Map of US Virgin Islands

 US Virgin Islands Holidays Planner